gamer191/gamer191-RMG-documentation/docs/source/interface.rst

 ``Check for updates``: Controls whether RMG will automatically check for updates.
 If an update is found, RMG will prompt the user before installing it

-``Discord Rich Presence``: If Discord is installed, your friends will (by default) be able to see which N64 games you are playing at any given time
+``Discord Rich Presence``: If Discord is installed, your friends will (by default) be able to see which N64 game you are currently playing

 Emulation
 ------------